 If you’re migrating yourself, don’t worry, we’ve still got you covered with in-depth walkthroughs:

-Important: If you’re on a Starter plan you can still purchase a migration.
-Migrating larger and complex sites yourself can easily result in data loss or fail entirely if you don’t know what you’re doing.
+Important: Migrating larger and complex sites yourself can easily result in data loss or fail entirely if you don’t know what you’re doing.
 It’s much safer to let our expert migration team take care of everything for you.
 Moving your site to Kinsta usually won’t incur any downtime and we’ll help you inspect your migrated site prior to going live.

 Paid Migrations and Bulk Pricing

-Except for the Starter plan, all of our plans include one or more free migrations.
+All of our plans include one or more free migrations.
+Starter plans require annual payment to be eligible.
 You can request additional ones by submitting them under Migrations in the MyKinsta dashboard.
 The cost is $100 per each additional migration and this will automatically be added to your next invoice.

 For those of you with a lot of WordPress site, we also offer bulk migration pricing.